freeCodeCamp/guide/pages/docs/javascript/create-a-javascript-slot-machine/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a JavaScript Slot Machine"
+title: "Create a JavaScript Slot Machine"
+parent: "javascript"
 ---

 For this we have to generate three random numbers using the formula they give us and not the general one. `Math.floor(Math.random() * (3 - 1 + 1)) + 1;`